Skip to the content.

 If everything was installed correctly, you should see Python 3.10.4 or above.

-Step 3: Installing PX4 Firmware (Duration ~45 minutes)
+Step 3: Installing ArduPilot Firmware

 Copy the following Git command into a terminal: